 In contrast to this, some writers may describe all publicly

 In Taiwan, healthcare is administered by the Department of Health of the Executive Yuan, while South Korea usually have multiplayer social health insurance universal healthcare system which are familiar to other countries health care system, with healthcare societies providing coverage for the whole populace.
-Other countries have Beveridge and hybrid single payer healthcare systems and so on.
+Other countries have Beveridge and hybrid single payer health systems and so on.